 *Note: Students should be aware of state-specific information for online programs.
 For more information, please contact an admissions representative.

-View a recorded MA in Government Online Open House session (Spring 2018)
+View a recorded MA in Government Online Open House session (Fall 2018)

 - Admissions Requirements